 Create and manage our containers.

-The first step to creating a container is to download the packages needed to bootstrap a virtual environment.
-For this, I’ll use debootstrap, since I run Debian (other distros will have a similar tool, such as pacstrap for Arch Linux).
+The second step to creating a container is to download the packages needed to bootstrap a virtual environment.
+For this, I’ll use debootstrap, since I run Debian (other distros will have similar tool, such as pacstrap for Arch Linux).
 This is easy to do.
 At its simplest:

 debootstrap [version] [location]